CDAT/cdms/docs/source/manual/cdms_4.rst

    :widths:  50, 90
    :align: left

-   "``regridFunction = Regridder(inputGrid, outputGrid)``", "reate a regridder function which interpolates a data array from input to output grid. `CDMS regridder functions`_ describes the calling sequence of this function. ``inputGrid`` and ``outputGrid`` are CDMS grid objects. **Note:** To set the mask associated with inputGrid or outputGrid, use the grid setMask function."
+   "``regridFunction = Regridder(inputGrid, outputGrid)``", "Create a regridder function which interpolates a data array from input to output grid. `CDMS regridder functions`_ describes the calling sequence of this function. ``inputGrid`` and ``outputGrid`` are CDMS grid objects. **Note:** To set the mask associated with inputGrid or outputGrid, use the grid setMask function."

 SCRIP Regridder
 ^^^^^^^^^^^^^^^